ahuazhu/juwei-web/README.md

 mvn -v
 ```

-More detail instructions about install, please read the [office guide](https://maven.apache.org/install.html#).
+More detail instructions about installation, please read the [official guide](https://maven.apache.org/install.html#).

 ## Run with tomcat plugin

-When maven installed success, you could try the project by tomcat-plugin
+When maven installed success, you could try to run the project with tomcat-plugin

 ```
 mvn tomact7:run
 ```

 If not errors occur, you could get the message like 'Starting ProtocolHandler ["http-bio-8080"]' .
 Start your web browser
 and input the address `http://localhost:8080/`.
 The fantastic website will be show for you.